 An article featured in this weeks “The Economist” is about the cyclically adjusted earnings ratio, (CAPE) as calculated by Robert Shiller of Yale University.

-The CAPE averages profits over ten years and is now used by many as an important valuation indicator.
-The article explains that currently the indicator shows that American shares have hitherto been more highly valued only in 1929 and the late 1990s, periods that were followed by big crashes.
+The CAPE averages profit over ten years and is now used by many as a vital valuation indicator.
+The article explains that currently, the indicator shows that American shares have hitherto been more highly valued only in 1929 and the late 1990s, periods that were followed by significant crashes.

 But the article is also balanced in explaining that CAPE valuations are for the longer term view, and that over-value can exist for quite some time.